Clearing advice for international and EU students

-International students can apply through Clearing in the same way as home students.
+International and EU students can apply through Clearing in the same way as home students.
 Read our advice on eligibility, applying and funding your university journey in the UK.

 Clearing allows students who've got their results but haven't yet got a university place to find a course that suits them.
 You can use Clearing to find one of the thousands of unallocated places at UK universities.